 What are your fees?

-Couple Intensives are also available for half-day, full-day and 2-day sessions on both weekdays and weekends.
+Couple Intensives are also available for half-day, full-day and 2-day sessions.
 Full details including costs are on the Couple Intensives page.

 Please note that as a Registered Social Worker my services are exempt from HST.

 Unfortunately, I am not able to offer a sliding scale.
 If you are looking for lower-cost options, 211 is a central directory of community and social services in Ontario.
 This is a free call in Ontario, or you can search online at 211 Ontario.

 Services from a Registered Social Worker may be covered under your extended health benefits.
 Please check coverage limits with your provider before booking your first appointment.
 You do not need to disclose the issues you wish to address in therapy to your benefits provider.